vickyvivian/cupboard-cruncher/README.markdown

 Installation
 ------------
 Cupboard Cruncher has no automated installation mechanism.
 You can install the latest version of Cupboard Cruncher manually by downloading or checking out the code.
+You will need to rename db.sample.php to db.php in the application/config directory and modify the contents to include the correct settings for your database.

 Downloading